Dru Yearwood: New York Red Bulls

 On 5 August 2020 it was announced that Yearwood joined Major League Soccer club New York Red Bulls.
 Yearwood was signed on a Young Designated Player deal.
 Yearwood made his debut for the Red Bulls coming on as a substitute in a 3–0 loss against the Philadelphia Union.
 On 11 September 2021, Yearwood scored his first senior goal in a 1–1 draw against DC United.
-On 24 July 2022, Yearwood scored his first of the season and assisted on another goal for New York in a 4-3 victory over Austin FC.
+On 24 July 2022, Yearwood scored his first of the season and assisted on another goal for New York in a 4–3 victory over Austin FC.
 For his efforts during the match, Yearwood was named to the MLS Team of the Week.
-On 2 August 2022, Yearwood opened the scoring for New York in a 4-5 loss to Colorado Rapids.
-On 9 September 2022, Yearwood was fined and suspended for four games following an incident at the end of a match against the Philadelphia Union on September 3rd where, in a moment of frustration, he kicked the ball into the stands that subsequently struck a fan in the face.
+On 2 August 2022, Yearwood opened the scoring for New York in a 5–4 loss to Colorado Rapids.
+On 9 September 2022, Yearwood was fined and suspended for four games following an incident at the end of a match against the Philadelphia Union on 3 September where, in a moment of frustration, he kicked the ball into the stands which subsequently struck a fan in the face.
 Yearwood apologized for his actions via the team's Twitter account.

+Nashville SC

+Yearwood was acquired by Nashville SC on 11 December 2023.
+He was released by Nashville following their 2024 season.

+Rotherham United

+On 19 July 2025, Yearwood returned to England, joining League One side Rotherham United on a one-year deal with the option to extend.